3dvconf/3dvconf.github.io/2025/author-faq.md

 A. NO. And any incomplete submission or a submission not meeting required criteria will be deleted.

-**Q. Can we add authors after the paper submission deadline?**
+**Q. Can we add/remove/reorder authors after the paper submission deadline?**

-A. NO. No further authors can be added after the paper submission deadline.
+A. It's not possible to add/remove authors after the submission deadline, though the author order can be changed until the camera ready deadline.

 **Q. Can we get my quota increased for the size of paper submission from 50 MB to something higher?**